-Belgrade 28 January 2014 Consultative meeting of the Operating Structures related to comments received to the 1 st draft of Operational Programme.
-4 Belgrade 28 February 2014 Telephone coordination with the Montenegrin OS.
-4 th JTF meeting: presentation of the draft no. 2 and discussion on eligible territory and strategy and implementing provisions.
-17 Belgrade, Podgorica 20 May 2014 Teleconference - consultative meeting of the Operating Structures: discussion of the EC comments to the draft no. 2 and needed programme amendments.
-5 30 May 2014 Submission of the third final draft of the programme document to the EC July 2014 Online public consultation July 2014 Receipt of comments from the EC on the 3rd programme draft July 2014 Revision of the document and approval of changes by the JTF August 2014 Submission of the final draft CBC programme to the European Commission
+Belgrade Consultative meeting of the Operating Structures related to 4 28 January 2014 comments received to the 1 st draft of Operational Programme.
+Telephone coordination with the Montenegrin OS.
+Belgrade 4th JTF meeting: presentation of the draft no. 2 and discussion on 17 28 February 2014 eligible territory and strategy and implementing provisions.
+Belgrade, Teleconference - consultative meeting of the Operating 5 Podgorica Structures: discussion of the EC comments to the draft no. 2 and 20 May 2014 needed programme amendments.
+30 May 2014 Submission of the third final draft of the programme document to the EC July 2014 Online public consultation July 2014 Receipt of comments from the EC on the 3rd programme draft July 2014 Revision of the document and approval of changes by the JTF August 2014 Submission of the final draft CBC programme to the European Commission